 Continue down the slope and past the carved wooden Cliveden snails.
 If you look out at the viewing area ahead you can see views of Berkshire countryside and the River Thames below.
 You can also see Cliveden House Hotel to your right in the distance.
 Turn right after this view point and follow the path along the cliff top.

-At the red marker post (where the finger post indicates the 'River'), take the sharp left onto a steep sloping track down towards the river (take care, as this is slippery when wet).
+At the gold marker post (where the finger post indicates the 'River'), take the sharp left onto a steep sloping track down towards the river (take care, as this is slippery when wet).
 At the bottom, take the right fork back on yourself, following the finger post towards 'House and Gardens'.
 Continue along the path with the river on your left.

 Continue along the riverside path, passing the islands and watching for bird life.